ekselan/ekselan/README.md

 - 🤔 I’m looking for help with ... time-series modeling and R
 - 💬 Ask me about ...
 ETL pipelines, NLP techniques, ML algos, and daily fantasy sports
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I'm a fantasy sports nerd and a lover of cinema!
+I'm a fantasy sports nerd, lover of cinema and I love working with clients and customers!